Getting Started

 Using Virtual Environments

-Since most Python projects require external dependencies outside of the Python standard library, CSnakes supports execution within a Python virtual environment.
+Since most Python projects require external dependencies outside of the Python standard library, CSnakes supports execution within a Python virtual environment and Conda environments.

 ...